 Mr Victor Mills, CEO of the Singapore International Chamber of Commerce, shares this sentiment, adding, “This competition is important because it allows our young adults in Singapore to develop a better understanding of the circular economy.
 In turn, this offers great incentives for companies to approach their business in a more circular fashion and people to cultivate a more sustainable lifestyle.”

 Find out more about the SICC-JCU Circular Economy + Sustainability Competition here.
-Expression of interest closes on 30 August 2019.
+Video submission closes on 1 October 2019.

 SICC-JCU competition enquiries: Associate Professor Adrian Kuah email@example.com